Standardized Patient Program

 - Commitment to the education of healthcare professionals

 - Complete and submit the pre-employment Standardized Patient Profile survey.
-You must log into your google account to complete the survey.

 - Once hired, orientation and training will be scheduled.